 - 2-D designs

-- Copyrightability and unregistered design right in the EU
+- Copyrightability and the unregistered design right in the EU

-- Considerations for deciding when to register a work with the Copyright Office
+- Considerations for deciding when to register a work with the U.S. Copyright Office

-- Best practices for responding to and overcoming refusals
+- U.S. Copyright Office appeal process and best practices for responding to and overcoming refusals

 The panel will review these and other key issues: